glaciusimpact/reverse-proxy/README.md

 # 1 - Installing Caddy on an Ubuntu server

-We are installing the reverse proxy server called Caddy.
+We install the reverse proxy server called Caddy on an Ubuntu server equipped with 2 separate network interfaces.
 I chose this software since it is very simple to configure.
 Its documentation can be found at https://caddyserver.com/docs/install.

-Following commands are to copy paste to the bash interpreter of Ubuntu:
+Following commands are to copy paste to the bash interpreter of a Ubuntu server:

 ```
 sudo apt install -y debian-keyring debian-archive-keyring apt-transport-https curl